ecmwf/IonBeam/docs/flight-interface.rst

 - The time window ``[start, end)`` aligns to the dataset's aggregation span boundaries
 - Every subscribed exporter identity receives every event (fanout); a rebuilt window emits a fresh event with a higher ``version``
-- ``version`` order is authoritative: apply a higher version of a window whenever one arrives. ``revisable_until`` bounds when that can still happen — a window whose last build was published before its seal emits no further event, so absence of an event is never a completeness signal; the deadline is how a client knows it may stop tracking the window
+- ``subscriber`` names one consuming process within the group ``exporter_name`` identifies, on the same terms as :ref:`flight-interface:Source Triggers (DoExchange)`
+- A higher ``version`` supersedes lower versions of the same window.
+- ``revisable_until`` is the earliest time at which the client can treat the current version as final.
+The absence of a later event does not by itself indicate completeness.
-- After handling an event, the client acknowledges it by writing the event ``id`` back on the return channel; the server redelivers unacknowledged events.
+- After handling an event, the client acknowledges it by writing the event ``id`` to the return channel.
 The return channel carries acknowledgements only.
-Redelivery can also follow a *successful* handling whose acknowledgement was lost in a disconnect, so handlers must be idempotent even about work they have already completed
+- The server redelivers unacknowledged events.
+This can include an event that the client processed successfully but failed to acknowledge before disconnecting, so handlers must be idempotent.
 - Read columns by name and ignore unknown columns: the server may append columns to this schema without notice
 - The ``FlightInfo`` ticket is opaque: pass it to ``DoGet`` unchanged, never parse it
 - The dataset's production metadata (description, aggregation span, presentation fields) is embedded in the ``FlightInfo`` schema's metadata, recoverable with ``ionbeam_client.schema_metadata.dataset_metadata``
-- The subscription delivers one event at a time and waits for its acknowledgement, so a slow handler stalls every event behind it.
-Keep handlers cheap — record what arrived and reconcile expensive work separately, as the bundled ODB exporter does with its stamp-then-reconcile cycle
+- The subscription sends one event at a time and waits for its acknowledgement.
+A slow handler therefore delays subsequent events.
+For expensive work, record the event first and perform reconciliation separately, as the bundled ODB exporter does.

 Reading Datasets (GetFlightInfo / DoGet)
 ----------------------------------------

 Direction: exporter → IonBeam.

-Exporters stream a built dataset with ``DoGet``.
-Tickets are issued by the server — inside the ``FlightInfo`` of a pushed dataset event or a ``GetFlightInfo`` response — and are opaque to clients.
+Exporters retrieve a built dataset with ``DoGet``.
+The server supplies an opaque ticket in either a dataset event's ``FlightInfo`` or a ``GetFlightInfo`` response.
+Clients must pass this ticket to ``DoGet`` without modification.

 Builds are resolved via ``GetFlightInfo`` with a command descriptor: